 MakeStory-Studio/ShutterstockDoctors don’t yet know what causes breast cancer, but decades of research has led to an increased understanding of the disease.
 For example, these 30 super foods are proven to help prevent cancer.
 You can take that as truth.
 Now, based on an expanding body of knowledge, here are a some common breast cancer myths that you can put to rest:

-You may have heard: Having a big chest puts you at greater risk.
+You may have heard: Having larger breasts puts you at greater risk.

 Truth: Research has shown that the cells in which breast cancer grows are unaffected by the amount of tissue or fat a breast contains.
-In other words, the size of her breasts is unrelated to a woman’s chances of developing breast cancer.
+In other words, the size of a woman’s breasts is unrelated to her chances of developing breast cancer.

 Women over 50 whose bustiness is due to being overweight, however, do have reason for concern.
 According to the American Cancer Society, obesity is linked to a long list of cancers, including breast cancer, in women past menopause.

 You may have heard: If breast cancer doesn’t run in your family, you’re probably safe.

 Truth: Many women are surprised to learn that having no genetic connection to the disease only decreases your odds of developing breast cancer by 5-10 percent.
 Most cases of breast cancer—even those in women who do have a family history of the disease—are not caused by mutations in the breast cancer genes BRCA1 and BRCA2.

 You may have heard: Taking birth control pills increases your chances of developing breast cancer.